scottgriv/PRG-Personal-Repository-Guidelines/_site/guidelines/readme_guidelines.md

 > **OPTIONAL** section for **ALL** tiers.

 - Include any disclaimers for your project here.
-- i.e. "This project is not affiliated with the United States Geological Survey (USGS)."
+- e.g. "This project is not affiliated with the United States Geological Survey (USGS)."

 ## What's Next?